jamesread/Sicroc/README.md

 - **Super cheap to host/run**: Any LAMP server with 512mb of RAM and a MySQL database will work.- millions of hosters can run Sicroc for $3/month.
 - **Very low effort to maintain**: No Kubernetes, docker, services, python libraries or setup is needed.
 All database changes are migratable.
 - **Very low dependencies**: Sicroc only really uses libAllure (which is mostly a shim on core PHP features), and a library for OpenID connect.

+### **Sicroc gets out of the way of your data;**

+- Your data is stored in plain old MySQL tables.
+- All Sicroc metadata is stored in a self contained database, meaning your data and tables are clean and safe if you move away from Sicroc.
+- Sicroc doesn't stop you using real data types and real foreign keys, etc. you can bring it to existing databases and it will just work.

 ### **Sicroc is a No-Nonsense Open Source project;**